lithdoh/de5n352ke4riwl3/README.md

 - have a count of how many products would be left if you were to click that checkbox (count also comes from backend)
 - be sorted alphabetically for string-based filters and ascending for number-based filters so that users can find the filter they want quickly
 - be part of one reactive form group so that the paginator can be reset in one go (would have to reset paginator individually for each section otherwise)
+- be Angular Material checkboxes, to keep with the theme.

 Also: